-name as occupant and includes the landlord's name and phone number

-~ Public Aid Card (if applicable)

-If registrant is living with another household, the homeowner must provide a driver's license or State ID, one item from Category I, two items from Category II and the signed District 215 Affidavit Form for Persons Seeking to Enroll a Student While Living with a District resident.
+- A signed renter's lease that is valid for the entire school year and includes the landlord's name and phone number, or a valid sublease listing your name as occupant and includes the landlord's name and phone number - ~ Current Electric Bill ~ Village water bill - ~ Vehicle registration card - ~ Public Aid Card (if applicable) - If registrant is living with another household, the homeowner must provide a driver's license or State ID, one item from Category I, two items from Category II and the signed District 215 Affidavit Form for Persons Seeking to Enroll a Student While Living with a District resident.

-McKinney-Vento Eligible students shall not be denied or have their enrollment process delayed for failure to produce any of the necessary documents.
+Homeless Children shall not be denied or have their enrollment process delayed for failure to produce any of the necessary documents.

-District 215 Residency Hotline 708-585- 7000
+District 215 Residency Hotline 708-585-9720